tatsumoto-ren/tatsumoto-ren.github.io/blog/jlpt-tango-n2-anki-deck.md

 ## Download

-To download the deck, get [Ankidrone Starter Pack](basic-vocabulary.html) verson 6 or later.
+To download the deck, get [Ankidrone Starter Pack](basic-vocabulary.html) version 6 or later.

 ## The Rest of the Tango Series